herotechcourse/kotlin-lotto-precourse/README.md

 - Check bonus number
     - Checks whether the bonus number exists in this Lotto.
     - Used to determine 2nd place ranking (5 matches + bonus).

+# Lotto Result

+- Analyze results
+  - Evaluates all tickets based on winning numbers and bonus number.
+  - Stores the result ranks internally.

+- Generate statistics
+  - Provides the count of tickets for each winning rank.

+- Calculate return rate
+  - Calculates the profit rate based on the total prize and purchase amount.